Frances Sargent Osgood: Marriage

 Due to her father's death, the Osgoods returned to Boston in 1839.
 After the birth of their second daughter, May Vincent, on July 21, 1839, they moved to New York City.
 Osgood became a popular member of the New York literary society and a prolific writer.
 Many of her writings were published in the widely popular literary magazines of the time.
 She sometimes wrote under the pseudonyms "Kate Carol" or "Violet Vane".
 Her book, The Poetry of Flowers and the Flowers of Poetry was published in 1841.
 Some of her other published works were The Snowdrop, a New Year Gift for Children (1842), Rose, Sketches in Verse (1842), Puss in Boots (1842), The Marquis of Carabas (1844) and Cries in New York (1846).

 Although she was successful in her professional life, her personal life suffered.
 It is speculated that the Osgoods separated by 1843.
-Frances Osgood's third daughter, Fanny Fay Osgood, was born in June of 1846.
+Frances Osgood's third daughter, Fanny Fay Osgood, was born in June 1846.

 Relationship with Poe

 In February 1845, Poe gave a lecture in New York in which he criticized American poetry, especially that of Henry Wadsworth Longfellow.
 He made special mention, however, of Osgood, saying she had "a rosy future" in literature.
-Though she missed the lecture, she wrote to her friend, saying Poe was "called the severest critic of the day", making his compliment that much more impressive.
+Though she missed the lecture, she wrote to a friend, saying Poe was "called the severest critic of the day", making his compliment that much more impressive.

 It is believed Poe and Osgood first met in person when introduced by Nathaniel Parker Willis in March 1845 when Osgood had been separated from (but not divorced from) her husband.
 Poe's wife, Virginia, was still alive, but in ill health.
 Poe may have been attracted to Osgood because they were both born in Boston and possibly due to her childlike qualities which were similar to Virginia's.
 She may have already been in an early stage of tuberculosis, just like Virginia.

 In 1845, Poe used his role as one-third owner of the Broadway Journal to print some of Osgood's poems, including some flirtatious ones: "The Rivulet's Dream" (1845), "So Let It Be.
 To--" (1845), "Love's Reply" (1845), "Spring" (1845), "Slander" (1845), "Echo-Song" (1845), "To--" (1845), "A Shipwreck" (1845) and "To 'The Lady Geraldine" (1845).
 Poe responded with published poems of his own, occasionally under his pseudonym of Edgar T. S. Grey.
 Most notable is his poem "A Valentine".
-The poem is actually a riddle which conceals Osgood's name, found by taking letter 1 from line 1, letter 2 from line 2, and so on.
+The poem is actually a riddle that conceals Osgood's name, found by taking letter 1 from line 1, letter 2 from line 2, and so on.
 Despite these passionate interchanges, the relationship between Poe and Osgood is often considered purely platonic.